CreativeDevelopments/CDCommands/README_UPDATE.md

 ### #logDatabase()

 The logDatabase method will log your message with an appended "[DATABASE]" at the start of your message colored in green.

+# Other
+If you have any suggestions, bugs or need some help setting it up please join our [Support Server](https://discord.com/invite/jUNbV5u).
+You can see what we are adding next on the [to do list](https://github.com/CreativeDevelopments/CDCommands/blob/main/TODO.md) on our GitHub repository.